A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Applications

 \subsection{The Friedman-Rafsky (FR) Test}

 Let $\cT$ be the MST functional as in Definition~\ref{mst} and consider the two-sample test based on $\cT$~\eqref{Tfr}.
-Examples \ref{nlocationex}-\ref{nscaleex} suggested that this test has zero asymptotic efficiency, which is formalized in the following theorem:
+The following theorem shows that this test has zero asymptotic efficiency, under the Euclidean distance.